 Michael David, artist and curator of her solo show Poison Garden at M.David & Co., writes in the catalogue introduction..."Sfraga's process is obsessive and deceptive, just like her complex subjective matter.
 Her work first appears smooth and without overt gesture, but upon closer inspection, we see surfaces that are tirelessly reworked and made up of countless micro-adjustments.
 They're infused with lyrically lurid color, creating a surface and image that is simultaneously violent and subsumed.
 The results are beautiful, dark, luminous, seductive, and disturbing all at once."

-During this workshop Probing Peculiar Plants, Denise Sfraga gave a presentation of strange and peculiar plants from around the world - the kind you don't normally see at your local garden center.
-Some examples of the plants she will include are White Baneberry (Dolls Eyes), Hydnora Africana (Jackal Food), Calceolaria Uniflora (Happy Aliens), Hydnellum Peckii (Devil's Tooth), Titan Arum (Corpse Flower) as well as many others.
-Using presentation images as inspiration and their imagination, participants created an 8x6" drawing of their own wacky and weird plant world using an array of materials, including markers, colored pencils, stencils, and crayons.
+During the 90-minute workshop, Probing Peculiar Plants, Denise Sfraga presented a collection of strange and peculiar plants from around the world - the kind you don't normally see at your local garden center.
+She shared photos of some examples of the plants she included, such as White Baneberry (Doll's Eyes), Hydnora Africana (Jackal Food), Calceolaria Uniflora (Happy Aliens), Hydnellum Peckii (Devil's Tooth), Titan Arum (Corpse Flower), as well as the actual fly-catching plant for us to touch and observe.
+She used presentation images as inspiration, and with imagination, participants created an 8"x6" drawing of their own wacky and weird plant world using an array of provided materials, including markers, colored pencils, stencils, and crayons.